zhanglab/psamm/docs/commands.rst

 constraints will be imposed when evaluating model fluxes.
 This automatically removes internal flux loops [Schilling00]_ but is much more time-consuming.

-By default FVA is performed with the objective reaction (either the biomass reaction or reaction given through the ``--objective`` option) fixed at its maximum value.
+By default, FVA is performed with the objective reaction (either the biomass reaction or reaction given through the ``--objective`` option) fixed at its maximum value.
 It is also possible allow this reaction flux to vary by a specified amount through the ``--thershold`` option.
 When this option is